ashlyndevries/CRUD-App/README.md

 To run the application simply `git clone https://github.com/ashlyndevries/CRUD-App.git`. `cd` into `crud-app` and run `npm run dev`.
 Click on the localhost link output to the console and begin interacting with my app in your browser!

-**Please note:** I set up my Firebase database in *test mode* (rather than *production mode*) so anyone with my Firestore database reference can view, edit, and delete data.
-These rules are set to expire after **30 days**, after which all client requests to my Firestore database will be denied for security purposes.
+**Please note:** I instantiated my Firebase database in *test mode* (rather than *production mode*) so anyone with my Firestore database reference can view, edit, and delete data.
+These rules are set to expire after **30 days**, after which all client requests to my Firestore database will be denied for security reasons.